remoteindian/slack-rollup/README.md

 # slack rollup

-Analyze and export messages from slack dump files
+Analyze and export messages from slack export archives